Economic Crisis Patterns: Why Financial Crises Keep Coming Back

 There’s a reason financial crises feel like déjà vu.
 The headlines may change, the dates move forward, yet the rhythm remains painfully familiar.
 Banks collapse.
 Markets plunge.
 Layoffs surge.
 And women, more often than not, absorb the invisible costs.
 History seems to press rewind, replaying the same pain with new faces (UN Women, 2022).

 Economists describe it as a cycle — periods of expansion inevitably followed by correction.
 Debt grows, speculation intensifies, and eventually reality intervenes (Lusardi & Mitchell, 2014).
 That’s the structural explanation.
-But behind the academic jargon lies a truth many women recognize: when money systems fail, women’s lives absorb the shock first.
+But behind the academic language lies a truth many women recognize: when money systems fail, women’s lives absorb the shock first.
 For those living paycheck to paycheck, the phrase “macroeconomic correction” means little compared to the fear of not covering rent or groceries (OECD, 2021; 2023).

 Why Markets Repeat the Same Mistakes